Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 5. Smoking
 6. **Increased estrogen exposure**
 	1. Early menarche, due to more menstal cycles
-	2. Late menopause
+	2. Late menopause, due to more menstal cycles
-	3. Obesity
+	3. Obesity, adipose tissue converts androgen to estrogen
-	4. Breast feesing = protective
+	4. Breast feeding = protective, as do not ovulate
 7. **Age at first live birth**
 	1. Young (<20) = Protective
 	2. Older (>35) = Higher Risk

+### Peau d'orange
+[[#Peau d'orange]] is tumor invasion of dermal lymphatic vessels.
+It is often **high grade** with **poor prognosis** Symptoms include:
+- Dimpling of skin

 ### Questions to ask
 >*"Do you notice any ???"*